isabelcabezasm/designpatterns/strategy/readme.md

 https://www.dccomics.com/characters/zatanna <br>
 https://www.dccomics.com/characters/wonder-woman <br>

-After the properties of our super heroines (name, occupation, etc...) our object delegates (flyBehavior and attackBehavior) are going to refer the specific implementation of those behaviour.
+After the properties of our super heroines (name, occupation, etc...) our object delegates (flyBehavior and attackBehavior) are going to refer the specific implementation of those behaviours.

-For example, Star Sapphire, as Superman, comes from another planet (from [Oa](https://en.wikipedia.org/wiki/Oa)) she can fly as well because the difference of the density of her natal planet and the Earth.
+For example, Star Sapphire, as Superman, comes from another planet (from [Oa](https://en.wikipedia.org/wiki/Oa)) and she can fly as well because of the density difference with Earth.

-Wonder Woman can flight thanks to a "transparent aircraft".
+Wonder Woman can fly thanks to a "transparent aircraft".

 ![super heroines](img/wonderwoman.jpg)